 Wearing Hats After Hair Transplant Restoration

-Wearing a hat after hair transplant restoration can be beneficial for several reasons.
-It’s important to know when and how to wear hats in order to protect your new hair and maximize the results of your procedure.
+Wearing a hat after hair transplant restoration can be beneficial but must be done with care.
+Knowing when and how to wear hats will protect your new hair and maximize the results of your procedure.

 Potential Damage from Wearing Hats After Hair Transplant